open/close all folders

 - In Beverly Hills Cop III, Serge's "Survival Boutique" sells the Annihilator 2000, a combination minigun, microwave oven, rocket launcher, portable TV, flamethrower, beverage cooler...

-- Possibly the Ur Example would be the dial-a-gun or "dallygun" from Gordon R. Dickson's SF war novel Tactics of Mistake.
+- The dial-a-gun or "dallygun" from Gordon R. Dickson's 1970 SF war novel Tactics of Mistake.
 It wasn't very practical for the harsh combat environment, as dirt could jam it and it required that lots of different ammunition and spare parts be available, but the protagonist used it once to great effect.
-Sadly it was described briefly and played little role in the story, preventing this from being the Trope Maker.

 - The rifle used by CDF troops in John Scalzi's Old Man's War.
 It can shoot bullets, grenades, flames, microwaves, rockets...
 Even better, one can customize to fire, say, a blast of flame followed by a grenade.
 The "ammunition" is a block of nano-machines which assemble into the correct type of ammunition upon firing.